 Experience Shropshire Festivals

-• Shropshire is a county that has a fine tradition of festivals.
+Shropshire is a county that has a fine tradition of festivals.
 The castle grounds are the setting for the big festivals in Ludlow.
 The Spring Festival in May combines local beer and food producers with live music and classic cars.
-September 2019 saw the 25th Food Festival, the oldest and one of the biggest in England.
-During the Food Festival about 180 local producers will display their wares with many other events also taking place in the town.
+During the Food Festival in September about 180 local producers will display their wares with many other events also taking place in the town.

-• Other festivals include the quirky Clun Green Man festival over the early May Bank Holiday weekend (though sadly not in 2020) and there are various walking festivals in the area.
+Other festivals include the quirky Clun Green Man festival during the early May Bank Holiday weekend.
+There are various walking festivals offering guided walks such as the Bishop's Castle Walking Festival in May.

 Visit Clun & Bishops Castle

-• There are many small towns and villages to visit nearby.
+There are many small towns and villages to visit nearby.
 Clun is very close to us and has its castle ruins and several eateries to explore.
 A E Housman described the village as ‘the quietest place under the sun’ in A Shropshire Lad.
 Bishop’s Castle is another nearby village well worth a visit – not least because it has two breweries.
+Be sure to pop into the quirky Poetry Pharmacy whilst you're there.

 Other Activities